shameer99/anagrab/docs/turn_based_flipping_plan.md

 2. Later enhance turns with optional auto-flip timing
 3. Maintain player agency while preventing stalled games
 4. Provide flexibility in gameplay styles
+5. Handle network issues and disconnections gracefully

 The auto-flip enhancement will work seamlessly with the turn-based system, adding a time management aspect while preserving the core turn structure.
-This ensures games maintain momentum while still giving players control over their turns.
+This ensures games maintain momentum while still giving players control over their turns, even in the presence of network issues or disconnected players.